WiresharkIO/ML_4_IOT_Security/README.md

 ---------------------------------
 ### References
 ---------------------------------
-#### Dataset

-“Sebastian Garcia, Agustin Parmisano, & Maria Jose Erquiaga.
-(2020).
-IoT-23: A labeled dataset with malicious and benign IoT network traffic (Version 1.0.0) [Data set].
-Zenodo. http://doi.org/10.5281/zenodo.4743746”
+Garcia, S., Parmisano, A., & Erquiaga, M. J. (2020).
+IoT-23: A labeled dataset with malicious and benign IoT network traffic [Data set].
+Zenodo. https://doi.org/10.5281/ZENODO.4743745

 > Updates:
 1. Added XGBoost classifier and converted it to ONNX model to make it deployable at microcontrollers such as STM32.